NTT123/pax/README.md

 # 3
 ```

-As a consequence, the only way to *update* input modules is to return the updated modules
+As a consequence, the only way to *update* an input module is to return it in the output.
-in the output.

 ```python
 @pax.pure